Table of Contents

 Before we start our list, remember to speak to a health practitioner before starting a new exercise routine.
 While you aren’t going to give yourself a heart attack stretching your jaw, you may make the pain worse if there is structural damage.
 Once you have the okay, here some things to try.

 You probably may not even realize that when you lower your jaw, your tongue natural goes to the bottom of your mouth to help push it open.
 To provide a little extra resistance, consciously keep your tongue touching your palate while you open and close your mouth slowly.
+This can be an effective TMJ exercise.

 Another variation is to hold your thumb like you are giving a thumbs up.
 Now point your thumb back toward your neck and push up under your chin.
 Use this to create resistance as you open and close your mouth.
 When you have your mouth open all the way, hold for a few seconds against the pressure before you close it and start the next rep.